-OPTIONAL -- instead of sending me a screen snapshot for Exercise 1.6, you can make your program PUBLIC by choosing SHARE and then send me an email.
+OPTIONAL but preferred!
+Instead of sending me a screen snapshot for Exercise 1.6, you can make your program PUBLIC by choosing SHARE and then send me an email.
 I will then see if I can access your UPPERCASE letter.